MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 ## Storage Expiration

-Cosmos DB provides a Time To Live (TTL) feature which allows you to delete items automatically from a container after a certain time period.
+Cosmos DB provides a Time To Live (TTL) feature that allows you to delete items automatically from a container after a certain time period.
 This can be configured from within the Azure portal or during container creation (using the language-specific Cosmos DB SDKs).

 The Bot Framework SDK doesn't expose a TTL configuration setting.
 However, container initialization can be overridden and the Cosmos DB SDK can be used to configure TTL prior to Bot Framework storage initialization.